-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?

 The companies in which the fund has invested have not yet fully begun to report to what extent their activities comply with the EU taxonomy.
 This means that only estimated data is available.
 The fund company believes that the estimated data to assess whether a company contributes to one of the EU's environmental goals and is therefore considered a sustainable investment is sufficient.
 Regarding assessment for an investment's exact (underlying company's percentage contribution) compatibility with The EU taxonomy considers the fund company that the estimates are currently not sufficiently reliable as well that the degree of coverage is too low.
 For that reason, 0 percent taxonomy-compatible investments are currently reported in the table below.